mumblebaj/MMM-NewsAPI/README.md

 | `fetchInterval`              | The time interval between fetching new articles.
 There is a daily limit of 100 calls per apiKey.
 Best to set this to 100*60*60
 | `apiKey`                     | You can obtain an API Key from [NewsAPi.org](https://newsapi.org/)
 | `QRCode`                     | Boolean true/false value to display QR code for article URL.
 Default is false.
-| `QRPadding`                  | Integer value for padding around QR Code.
-Default is 0.

 ## Query Options